KatherineMichel/portfolio/doc/los-angeles-2023.md

 Thelma and Louise Car

 ![](los-angeles-2023-images/petersen-back-to-the-future.jpg)
-Back to the Future
+Back to the Future DeLorean

 ![](los-angeles-2023-images/petersen-back-to-the-future-close-up.jpg)
-Back to the Future
+Back to the Future flux capacitor!

 ## Sunday